makerdao/community/faqs/keepers.md

 # Are there any resources available for people wanting to become Keepers?

-Maker had provided reference implementations for several types of Keepers.
+Maker has provided reference implementations for several types of Keepers.

 - [Bite-Keeper](makerdao/bite-keeper)